Way Leave line when looking for Land for Sale in Kenya

 - Power line

 In Kenya, the way leave Act Cap 292 and Energy Act of 2006 allow for ROW of transmission lines.
-Way leave last for the life of the transmission line and are registrable, meaning they are specifically defined and described.
+Way leaves last for the life of the transmission line and are registrable, meaning they are specifically defined and described.
 Compensations are always made to the property owner who has been disrupted or displaced when the land gets earmarked.

 It is also important to understand that, one should not buy to an already existing way leave line as it could render you homeless and displaced.
-This ignorance has led to a lot of people loosing property worth millions because they lack information pertaining way leave lines.
+This ignorance has led to a lot of people losing property worth millions because they lack information pertaining way leave lines.

 When land is earmarked as a way leave, the owner of the land has accepted to its right of way by the holder of the easement.
-Hence he/she can only perform some (not all) activities on that land.
+Hence, he/she can only perform some (not all) activities on that land.